Tampa Bay Buccaneers vs. Washington Football Team NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - Tampa Bay and its opponents have gone over the current 51-point total in five of eight games this season.

-- In 50% of Washington's games this season (4/8), the teams combined to score more than Sunday's over/under of 51.
+- Washington and its opponents have combined to score more than 51 points in four of eight games this season.

-- Sunday's total is 1.0 point lower than the two team's combined 52 points per game average.
+- Sunday's over/under is 1.0 point lower than the two team's combined 52 points per game average.

-- The 51.3 points per game these two squads have allowed their opponents to score this season are 0.3 more than the 51 total in this contest.
+- This contest's total is 0.3 points lower than the 51.3 these two squads combine to give up per game in 2020.

-- The Buccaneers and their opponents score an average of 50.6 points per game, 0.4 fewer than Sunday's total.
+- Buccaneers games have an average total of 50.6 points this season, 0.4 fewer than Sunday's over/under.

 Buccaneers stats and trends

+- Tampa Bay has played eight games, with three wins against the spread.

-- This season, the Buccaneers have won ATS in each of their three games as a favorite of 9.5 points or more.
+- The Buccaneers are 3-0 ATS when favored by 9.5 points or more this season.

-- Tampa Bay's games this year have eclipsed the over/under in 62.5% of its opportunities (five times in eight games with a set point total).
+- Tampa Bay's games this year have gone over the total in five out of eight opportunities (62.5%).

-- When Tampa Bay scores more than 28.4 points, it is 3-1 against the spread and 4-0 overall.
+- Tampa Bay is 3-1 against the spread and 4-0 overall in games when it puts up more than 28.4 points.

-- In games that Tampa Bay piles up over 389.4 yards, the team is 2-4 against the spread and 4-2 overall.
+- Tampa Bay is 2-4 against the spread and 4-2 overall when the team churns out over 389.4 yards.

 - The Buccaneers have turned the ball over one more time (10 total) than the Football Team have forced a turnover (9) this season.